 Combine aerobic exercise, such as swimming or walking, with exercises that strengthen and stretch your back muscles and abdomen.
 Exercises that increase your balance and strength can also decrease your risk of falling and injuring your back.
 Consider tai chi, yoga and weight-bearing exercises that challenge your balance.

 For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity — preferably spread throughout the week — and strength training exercises at least twice a week.

-Also, if you smoke, quit.
-Smoking reduces blood flow to your lower spine, which can contribute to spinal disc degeneration and slow healing from back injuries.
+If you smoke, quit.
+Smoking reduces blood flow to your lower spine, which can contribute to spinal disk degeneration and slow healing from back injuries.
 Coughing associated with smoking can also cause back pain.

 You can take steps to avoid and prevent back pain and injuries at work.
 For example:

 - Lift properly.
-When lifting and carrying a heavy object, lift with your legs and tighten your core muscles.
+When lifting and carrying a heavy object, get close to the object, bend your knees and tighten your stomach muscles.
+Use your leg muscles to support your body as you stand up.
 Hold the object close to your body.
 Maintain the natural curve of your back.
 Don't twist when lifting.
 If an object is too heavy to lift safely, ask someone to help you.